 Fixed pay scales

 The School Teachers’ Pay & Conditions Document (STPCD) no longer sets a fixed six-point main scale, three-point upper scale, 43 point leadership scale and six-point unqualified teacher scale.
 These have been replaced with pay ranges with only an upper and lower limit.
 Schools can have as many or as few points on their own pay scales as they want.
 Again, most schools have kept the above pay scales - but if they don’t, pay progression will become far less certain, hitting recruitment and retention alike.
 Again, this is all about paying teachers less - not improving standards.
+See also the STPCD for Wales.

 Pay progression: useful DfE advice